outermedia/solr-fusion/src/main/doc/user-guide.md

 * qt - query type; supported values are "dismax" and "morelikethis"
 * qf - boost values
 * mm - minimum match
+* omitHeaders - header is not rendered in response (only if wt=javabin; since version 1.2)
+* ids - return documents of the given document ids (internally used during shard requests; since version 1.2)

 If not mentioned all fields occur at most once in a HTTP request.